ADD THE FOLLOWING EMAIL ADDRESSES TO YOUR EMAIL ADDRESS BOOK

 WITHDRAWALS, DROPS, CHANGES, ADDITIONS TO REGISTERED CLASSES

 All veterans and eligible dependents are REQUIRED to report ANY changes of classes, adds and/or drops to the VRC after the add/drop request has been officially processed by the Admissions and Records Office to avoid overpayment or underpayment.
-This is done by filling out the Add/Drop Form and turning it in the VRC.
+This is done by filling out the Add/Drop Form and turning it in the VRC within the week the changes are made.

-Post 9/11 (Chapter 33 students): If you drop to exactly 50% or less in rate of pursuit (usually, 6 units or less in a regular semester) during a term, you will not be eligible for BAH effective the day you withdrew from the class that made your unit status become 50% or less.
-Check with the VRC first before you drop any courses to see how it can affect your BAH payments.
-You may also owe book stipend and tuition & fees for the applicable dropped course to the VA.
-If you completely withdraw from all of your courses during the semester, you will owe all of your benefits back to the VA.
+Post 9/11 (Chapter 33 students): If you drop to exactly 50% or less in rate of pursuit (usually, 6 units or less in a regular semester) during a term, you will not be eligible for MHA effective the day you withdraw from the class that made your unit status become 50% or less.
+Check with the VRC first before you drop any courses to see how it can affect your MHA payments.
+You will also owe book stipend and tuition & fees for the applicable dropped course to the VA.
 You can contact the VA about mitigating circumstances and appeal the overpayment.
 It will be up to the VA to approve or deny your appeal.

 VA REPAYMENT POLICY

-If you drop a course or if a grade of “W” or “NC” is earned in a course which lowered your payment status, the VA requires repayment for any overpayment a student receives.
-For example, if you drop a class and you fall from Full Time of 12 units to ¾ time of 9 units, the debt will be the difference between the full and three quarter time after the drop date and will be effective when the class/es were dropped.
+If you drop a course or if a grade of "W" or "NC" is earned in a course which lowered your payment status, the VA requires repayment for any overpayment a student receives.
+For example, if you drop a class and you fall from Full Time of 12 units to ¾ time of 9 units, and you receive Full Time payment on the first of the month, the debt will be the difference between the full and three quarter time after the drop date and will be effective when the class/es were dropped.
 If you have special circumstances that were out of your control that contributed to the reduction of your units, you may be able to waive the debt (See Mitigating Circumstances below).